 She has won prizes at national competitions in Bulgaria and Greece, at the 18th International Chamber Music Competition in Thessaloniki, the Windisch Chamber Music Competition in Vienna and “Gradus ad Parnassum”.

-She has been part of the ORF Vienna Radio Symphony Orchestra as an academy member since 2014.
+She has been part of the ORF Vienna Radio Symphony Orchestra since 2014.